-How often do we go through the day without going through Instagram?
+How often do we spend the day going through Instagram?
 I presume a lot because it provides a glimpse of people’s lives and the adventures and thoughts they have.
-And how often do we find unnecessary comments and remarks on our own pictures or on others pictures?
+It has become such a huge platform that users have looked into things such as ‘Twicsy buy Instagram followers‘ and ‘best Instagram engagement’, so they can find ways to make an impact online.
+Also, how often do we find unnecessary comments and remarks on our own pictures or on others’ pictures?
 To combat this issue, Instagram has launched some new tools to create a safer and kinder online platform for their community of 800 million!

 1. Control those comments